 api.example.com as your custom domain.

-In this case, verify ownership with the DNS web service provider.
+For DNS records, verify ownership with the DNS web service provider.
 In a separate browser tab, go to the DNS provider’s console and add two new records.

-api.example.com, the TXT record should be added to
+api.example.com, add the TXT record to

-docs.postman-echo.com, the value for which should be
+docs.postman-echo.com, as shown in the modal, should be the

 phs.getpostman.comvalue.
 You should add the CNAME record to the URL that’s associated with your public documentation.

 After the domain is verified, you can use this domain to publicly serve your API documentation.
 If you have a demo collection to publish, go to the Postman web view and publish your collection.
 You’ll see a new option to select a custom domain.

 After publishing, go to your custom domain, and see the public documentation in all its glory!